mitchellsullivan/notes-api/README.md

 # Notes Service

-DISCLAIMER: I’m taking a calculated risk and treating this challenge as an AI-fluency demonstration, for one reason:

-_The recruiter explicitly stressed that this is an AI-forward role and asked in-depth about my experience coding with AI.
-Without that conversation, I would have approached this differently._

-The features were planned in advance by me.
-The code was interactively generated with Claude Fable, GPT-5.6 Sol, and Kimi K3.

-My goal is to show that in a few hours I can collaborate with AI to ship something as correct and feature-complete as possible, without exceeding my existing skillset or anything I'm capable of explaining.
-This may be wildly off-base, but I'm gambling that for an AI-native role it isn't.

 ---

 **Description** - A small note-taking HTTP API.
 ASP.NET Core 6 + EF Core, with token auth,